 Kim Bussard is the College of Veterinary Medicine’s donor and alumni engagement coordinator in Advancement.
 Bussard is a Columbia, Missouri native, whose childhood in the country afforded the opportunity to have a variety of animals.
 She is a graduate of Rock Bridge High School.

 Prior to joining the college in 2004, she worked at the MU Alumni Association.
 Bussard and her husband have two teenagers who keep them busy with their many sports activities.
 She also has a 10-year-old cat named Spike, who she has had since she was a kitten.

 When Bussard is not found at her children’s sporting events, she likes to cook and spend time with her family.

 Janice Seagraves is the College of Veterinary Medicine’s event manager.
 Her primary focus is the annual Gentle Doctor Benefit fundraiser for student support.
 Her other responsibilities include serving as a professional resource for CVM faculty, staff and students for their event planning.
-She is responsible for college-wide events, dedications and celebrations, alumni and advancement events held in Columbia and elsewhere, event components of Honors Banquet and graduation, tailgates, and more.
-Seagraves served as executive assistant to the dean for 11 years and prior to joining the CVM, she served in the Corporate and Foundation Relations office in MU Advancement.
-She holds a bachelor of music degree with teacher certification in music and biology.
-She is also learning to speak Mandarin Chinese.
+She is responsible for college-wide events, dedications and celebrations, and alumni and advancement events held in Columbia and around the country.
+Previously Seagraves served as executive assistant to the dean for 11 years and, prior to joining the CVM, she served in the Corporate and Foundation Relations office in MU Advancement.
+She holds a bachelor of music degree and was formerly K-12 certified to teach music and biology.